nokotamustang/OpenGL_and_Vulkan_3D/README.md

 _**Python code not ready yet; I will include project source code soon! - Charlie**_

 Python is much simpler to configure with pip, and the ModernGL library makes it easy to get started with OpenGL in Python.
 ModernGL wraps OpenGL in Python and simplifies the process of creating 3D graphics by grouping API calls into simpler logical routines.
 Since the base module is compiled in C, the python wrapper provided by ModernGL is still fast for rendering.
+See the ModernGL documentation for more information: <https://moderngl.readthedocs.io/en/latest/reference/moderngl.html>.

 Pygame is a set of Python modules designed for writing video games.
 It includes computer graphics and sound libraries designed to be used with the Python programming language.
 This makes a perfect pair of libraries to create 3D graphics in Python.